 Introduction.
 This study collaborated with the Winooski Coalition for a Safe and Peaceful Community (WCSPC) in order to identify underlying risk factors for initiating drug use in adolescents, ages 13-18 in Winooski, Vermont by implementing focus groups with community stakeholders and agencies.

-Priyanka Chilakamarri, Gurpinder Gill, Karl Kristiansen, Benjamin Rayikanti, Michael Sun, Whitney Thomas, Mark Pasanen, Julia Paridiso, and Aurora Lenz
+Priyanka Chilakamarri, Gurpinder Gill, Karl Kristiansen, Benjamin Rayikanti, Michael Sun, Whitney Thomas, Mark Pasanen, Julia Paradiso, and Aurora Lenz-Watson

 Introduction.
 Many homeless individuals spend a large portion of their days standing or walking, placing particular importance on lower extremity health in this population.
 However, few studies have been performed to investigate the podiatric needs of this group.